jkruppa/virDisco/doc/setup_ncbi_databse.md

 writeXStringSet(gbvrl_multi_decoy_k_seq, gbvrl_multi_decoy_k_seq_file)
 ```

-## Step 2.1: Build bowtie-index on DNA data
+## Step 4.1: Build bowtie-index on DNA data

 You can run the mapping with the Bowtie2 mapper or the Star mapper.
-Both mapper need a indexed reference genome, which will be buil in the following.
+Both mapper need a indexed reference genome, which will be build in the following.

 ```R
 referenceViralMultiFile <- file.path(genbank_ncbi_dir, "gbvrl_multi_decoy_15.fa")